-Oktoberfest 2017 marked the 184th celebration since 1810.
+Oktoberfest 2019 will mark the 186th celebration since 1810.
 Marrying a Bavarian quickly taught me the depth of which some Bayern truly love Wiesn aka Oktoberfest.
 When dating, I was excited to attend Oktoberfest with locals.
 Once we were married and used part of our honeymoon time, shortening our trip to Greece and Turkey to return back to Germany for Oktoberfest, I saw just how deep a Bavarian’s love runs for Oktoberfest.

-Why and How of Oktoberfest Tips to Have You Wisen Like a Local
+Why and How Oktoberfest Tips to Have You Wisen Like a Local

 Oktoberfest begins in September and ends on the first Sunday in October or on October 3, whatever is later.
 One of the largest festivals in the world Oktoberfest began in 1810 as a wedding celebration.
 Crown Prince Ludwig I married Princess Therese of Saxe-Hildburghausen and their wedding took place on the Theresienwiese.
 Oktoberfest has taken place almost every year * since to commemorate this event.